decentraland/decentraland-ecs-utils/README.md

 //create entity
 const box = new Entity()

-//create shape for entity and disable it collision box.addComponent(new BoxShape()) box.getComponent(BoxShape).withCollisions = false
+//create shape for entity and disable its collision box.addComponent(new BoxShape()) box.getComponent(BoxShape).withCollisions = false